Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Topological Constraints on the Number of Charts

+$(\Leftarrow)$ By Proposition~\ref{prop:chart-trivialization}, each chart $(U_i, E_i, D_i)$ trivialises $\mathcal{T}_{\mathcal{A}}$ over $U_i$.
+If $\mathcal{T}_{\mathcal{A}} \cong TM$, this is also a trivialisation of $TM$. \end{proof} \begin{remark}[Realization of the hypothesis] The hypothesis is mild: every Riemannian good cover (good cover by geodesically convex balls under any auxiliary Riemannian metric on~$M$) satisfies it, since $\exp_{p_i}$ restricts to a diffeomorphism from a Euclidean ball onto each $U_i$.
+For a compact smooth manifold $M$, Bott--Tu~\cite[Theorem~5.1]{BottTu} shows that any open cover admits a refinement by such balls; this refinement may increase cardinality, but in all examples we consider (and in the bounds of~\cite{Karoubi2017}), the strict covering type is realized by such a cover. \end{remark} \begin{corollary}[Minimum number of charts] The minimum number of charts in an autoencoder atlas on $M$ equals the minimum cardinality of a good cover of $M$ whose elements are each diffeomorphic to an open subset of $\R^d$. \end{corollary}

+\begin{proof} The forward direction follows from Theorem~\ref{thm:charts-from-good-covers}: such a cover of size $n$ yields an autoencoder atlas with $n$ charts.
+Conversely, by Proposition~\ref{prop:chart-trivialization}, the chart domains of an autoencoder atlas are each diffeomorphic to an open subset of $\R^d$; if the atlas has $\mathcal{T}_{\mathcal{A}} \cong TM$, this is also a trivialising cover of $TM$.
+By Lemma~\ref{lem:good-cover-trivializes}, every good cover trivialises $TM$, so the converse cover-count bound applies. \end{proof}

 The minimum cardinality of a good cover of a space has been studied systematically by Karoubi and Weibel~\cite{Karoubi2017}, who define the \emph{covering type} $\operatorname{ct}(X)$ as the minimum size of a good cover of any space homotopy equivalent to~$X$.
-For a fixed smooth manifold~$M$, Corollary~\ref{cor:min-charts} identifies the minimum number of autoencoder charts (over good covers) with the strict covering type of~$M$, i.e., the minimum cardinality of a good cover of $M$ itself.
-The covering type is bounded below by the homological dimension via $\operatorname{ct}(M) \geq \operatorname{hd}(M) + 2$ \cite[Proposition~3.1]{Karoubi2017}, and bounded below by the non-vanishing of the cohomology cup product \cite[Proposition~5.2]{Karoubi2017}.
+For a fixed smooth manifold~$M$, Corollary~\ref{cor:min-charts} identifies the minimum number of autoencoder charts with the minimum cardinality of a good cover whose elements admit smooth charts to $\R^d$.
+This is bounded below by the strict covering type of~$M$, the minimum cardinality of any good cover of $M$, and coincides with it whenever the strict covering type is realized by a cover of the form above --- which is the case for every example we consider.
+The covering type is bounded below by the homological dimension via $\operatorname{ct}(M) \geq \operatorname{hd}(M) + 2$ \cite[Proposition~3.1]{Karoubi2017}, and by the non-vanishing of the cohomology cup product \cite[Proposition~5.2]{Karoubi2017}.
 The latter yields $\operatorname{ct}(M) \geq 6$ whenever the cup product on $H^1(M; \Z/2)$ is non-trivial, which applies to all non-orientable surfaces of genus $q \geq 2$ and all oriented surfaces of genus $g \geq 1$.